TjoAlex/Cooking-It/README.md

 * Provide an overview fo every type of recipe it has to offer
 * Provide in debth information about particular recipes the user would like to explore
 * Easy access to upload your own recipes to share with others
+* possibility to share their thoughts on a particular recipe by being able to add, read or remove comments

 ### User stories:
 * First Time Visitor Goals